Impacts of climate change: the aim of developing a sustainable strategy

 Phase 1: Production of territorial hydroclimatic projections

-The first phase of the study of climate change impacts consists in producing territorialized hydroclimatic projections that will enable us to anticipate future changes in hydrological regimes.
+The first phase of the study of the impact of climate change consists in producing territorialized hydroclimatic projections that will enable us to anticipate future changes in hydrological regimes.
 These projections are based on regional and global climate models, adapted to the specific geographical features of the areas under study.
-Thanks to the integration of data such as rainfall variations, temperatures and river flows, this stage will provide a solid basis for analyzing climatic impacts on water resources.
+By integrating data such as rainfall variations, temperatures and river flows, this stage will provide a solid basis for analyzing the impact of climate change on water resources.

 Phase 2: Exposure scoring